It’s Not What You Say But How You Say It – Socioeconomics and Hiring

 Informal networks and socioeconomic assessments are pervasive within organizations.
 Take the U.S. State Department, for example.
 Some diplomats have stated that getting ahead requires “cracking a secret code,” where an image has been cultivated of a “people of means.”
 It’s no wonder that cultures like this perpetuate themselves.
 When seeking to hire those with similar backgrounds, educations, or socioeconomic statuses, familiarity bias selects candidates based on perceived stature.
 “The State Department for too long has relied on a narrow group of Ivy League-educated Americans to set its internal culture.”

-Historically, education has been used to form assessments of socioeconomic status.
-Ivy League graduates are often perceived as having a higher socioeconomic status.
-A college degree is often treated as a measure of a person’s intellect or ability, though a college education is a privilege, not a right.
+Historically, education informs assessments of socioeconomic status.
+We often perceive Ivy League graduates as having a higher socioeconomic status.
+A college degree is treated as a measure of a person’s intellect or ability, though a college education is a privilege, not a right.
 This conflation is especially true in the State Department, where 60% of career diplomats hold an advanced degree compared to 13% of the American population.
 Ivy League graduates are 23% more likely to get a promotion.
 In addition, “promotion rates for ethnic minorities were up to 42% lower than for white employees.”

 Seeing this disparity and the increasing competition for top talent, in 2017, Goldman Sachs decided to cast a wider net and move on from recruiting only Ivy League students.
 While highly competitive tech companies see the need to move beyond perceptions of prestige, many companies still fall into this trap.